Advanced 5km Training Plan

-Write that number down, you'll need it for the plan below.
+Write that number down (or get your average speed from Strava), you'll need it for the plan below.
 A 5km is an endurance event, you can't just run as fast as you can and expect to last the distance.
 Therefore there is no point sprinting our intervals, we have to set the pace just right.
 We need to work our aerobic system and get our 'cruising speed' up and teach our legs to work faster.
 Some sessions are tough and some are easy, all are relevant to our mission.

 The first session is a PB attempt at 5km, you could use a recent Parkrun time if it reflects your current ability.
 Use that time in the calculator above to set the pace for the sessions below.
 The second session says:

 |2||600m intervals, 400m jog x 5||7||5km|